 The aesthetics that Acies brings to the table are certainly polarizing from the aesthetics that Apple tries to implement out of the box, but that isn’t a bad thing if you’re trying to make your device stand out from the crowd.

-Those interested in giving the new Acies tweak a try can purchase it for $1.50 from the Packix repository via their favorite package manager app.
+Those interested in giving the new Acies tweak a try can download it for free from Ginsu’s personal repository via their favorite package manager app.
 Furthermore, the tweak supports jailbroken ios 14 devices.

 Do you like the way Acies makes the Lock Screen’s Now Playing interface look?
 Let us know why or why not in the comments section down below.